Day trading has the potential to keep you glued to the screen the entire day as you punch in and out of trades.

 - The PTU Trend Jumper actually needs a full target winner for one of its winning trades to qualify for POQ.

-One issue that gives many traders problems is knowing when to stop on a hard session.
+One issue that gives many traders problems is knowing when to stop trading when the session is not going very well (this happens often when important news events are pending).

 There will be sessions with ALL strategies that just will not get positive.